Personalized PCA: Decoupling Shared and Unique Features: Conclusion

 \section{Conclusion}

 This work proposes \name, a systematic approach to decouple shared and unique features from heterogeneous datasets.
-We show that the problem is well formulated, and the consistency can be guaranteed under mild conditions.
+We show that the problem is well formulated, and consistency can be guaranteed under mild conditions.
 A fully federated algorithm with a convergence guarantee is designed to efficiently obtain global and local PCs from noisy observations.
 Extensive simulations highlight \name's ability to separate shared and unique features in various applications.

+As the first systematic approach to decouple shared and unique features quantitatively, we envision that \name can find use across various downstream analytics such as interpretability, clustering, classification, change detection, and transfer/federated learning.
+Within these areas, one can leverage unique knowledge so that differences become more explicit and leverage shared knowledge to transfer useful information from one source to another.
+Exploration along these directions may be promising.

-As \name is the first work to analyze shared and unique features quantitatively, many areas remain unexplored.
-On the optimization side, it is promising to design algorithms that can converge faster or require lower computation resources, including Grassmannian gradient descent, conjugate Stiefel gradient descent, and adaptive Stiefel gradient descent.
-Also, extensions of \name to consider missing data, large noise, sparse factors, or malicious intruders are important directions for future work.
+In addition, within \name, there are several avenues for expansion and exploration.
+On the optimization front, it is promising to design algorithms that can converge faster, or require lower computation resources, including Grassmannian gradient descent, and adaptive stepsize Stiefel gradient descent.
+Further, extensions of \name that consider missing data, large noise, sparse factors, or malicious intruders are important directions for future work.